ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ec-intro.md

 were the ideas put forth by Rechenberg and Schwefel, Fogel, and Holland:

-* Rechenberg and Schwefel formulated some ideas on how evolutionary processes could be used to deal with real-valued optimisation problems [9].
+* Rechenberg and Schwefel formulated some ideas on how evolutionary processes could be used to deal with real-valued optimisation problems.
 ES were born from these ideas.
-* Fogel’s research work was based on applying the ideas of evolutionary processes to the field of artificial intelligence [10].
+* Fogel’s research work was based on applying the ideas of evolutionary processes to the field of artificial intelligence.
 His first works were based on representing intelligent agents as finite state machines, which were evolved to even more intelligent agents.
 His ideas allowed EP methods to emerge.
-* Holland started to apply evolutionary processes so as to implement problem-independent robust adaptive systems, whose decisions were carried out by taking into consideration the feedback received from interacting with a particular environment [11].
+* Holland started to apply evolutionary processes so as to implement problem-independent robust adaptive systems, whose decisions were carried out by taking into consideration the feedback received from interacting with a particular environment.
 These ideas set the stage for the modern-day GAs.

 Afterwards, the aim of most research activities during the 1970’s was twofold.
 Firstly, to characterise the behaviour of the three aforementioned approaches, and